-Putin bans Russian officials from using foreign words: ‘Degenerate West’
+Putin bans Russian officials from using foreign words in swipe at ‘degenerate’ West

 Related video

-Russian government officials will be banned from using most foreign words while carrying out their duties under plans drawn up by Russian President Vladimir Putin.
+Government officials in Russia will be banned from using most foreign words while carrying out their duties under plans drawn up by Vladimir Putin, who has railed against the corrupting influence of the “degenerate” West.

-Mr Putin made an amendment to a 2005 law designed to protect and support the status of the Russian language.

-Officials will not be allowed to use words and expressions “that do not correspondent to norms of modern Russia,” the Russian government’s website said.
+The president has amended a 2005 law designed to protect and support the status of the Russian language, preventing public workers from using words and expressions “that do not correspondent to norms of modern Russia.”

-There will exceptions for foreign words that “do not have widely-used corresponding equivalents in Russian," says the text.
+There will exceptions for foreign words that “do not have widely-used corresponding equivalents in Russian," according to the announcement on the government’s website.

-A list of foreign-based words that can still be used will be published separately.
-The amendments do not mention any punishments for those who fail to respect the updated law.
+The amendement is “aimed at protecting the Russian language from the excessive use of foreign words,” it says.

-Since launching the invasion of Ukraine a year ago, Mr Putin has said he wants to protect Russia from what he calls a degenerate West that he alleges is trying to destroy the country.
+Since invading Ukraine a year ago, Mr Putin has said he wants to protect Russia from what he calls a “degenerate” West that he alleges is trying to destroy his country.

 Mr Putin claimed Ukraine “has become hostage of the Kyiv regime and its Western masters, which have effectively occupied the country”.